Stents

 There are risks from placing a stent in an artery, including:

-• Allergic reactions to the contrast dye used to show the blood vessels by X-ray
+• Allergic reactions to the contrast dye used to look at blood vessels with X-rays

 • Arrhythmia, or an irregular heartbeat